guillaume-haerinck/cube-beast-editor/doc/README.md

 <img width="300" src="https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/debug-draw-raycast.gif?raw=true" alt="UML"/>
 </p>

-From there, it is just a question of line / plane intersection, with plenty of litterature online.
+From there, it is just a question of line / plane intersection, with [plenty](http://www.jeffreythompson.org/collision-detection/table_of_contents.php) [of litterature](https://www.youtube.com/watch?v=fIu_8b2n8ZM) [online](https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-plane-and-ray-disk-intersection).

 ___
 ### C - Brushes

 We've seen in the part I that 2 brushes are used the most.
 The box brush to quickly create shapes, and the voxel brush to add details.
-We implemented both as you can see below.
+We implemented both in a class called **BrushSystem** as you can see below.

 | | Add | Remove | Paint |
 | :---: | :---: | :---: | :---: |